jacobjdramos2/YearUp_Capstones/FinanceTracker/README.md

 # 💰 FinanceTracker - Java CLI Accounting Ledger

 FinanceTracker is a command-line Java application that allows users to track financial transactions — including deposits, payments, and customized financial reports.
-It's designed for personal or small business use and stores all data in a `transactions.csv` file for persistence.

 ---